Light Switches

 Jargon Buster

-- Retractive Switch: Also called momentary or spring-return switches, these return to their original position after being pressed.
-Commonly used with smart lighting systems and timer controls.
+- Retractive Switch: Also known as momentary or spring-return switches, these automatically return to their original position after being pressed.
+Commonly specified for smart lighting systems, timer controls, and automated installations.

 Who Uses Light Switches?